 PBSA schemes need to prove their developments are safe, secure and have plenty of communal areas and leisure amenities for the international student market.
 This helps students settle into their new environment and creates opportunities to form friendships.
 In particular, communal areas will now need to be more spacious to accommodate any potential anxieties surrounding Coronavirus.

-One of the biggest issues UK PBSA providers face is the constant change of tenants.
-International students are statistically more likely to stay in the same accommodation (pg 10), according to a joint report from Knight Frank and UCAS.
+One of the biggest issues UK PBSA providers face is the constant change of residents.
+International students are statistically more likely to stay in the same accommodation, according to a joint report from Knight Frank and UCAS.
 42% said the option to stay in the same place for more than a year was “extremely important,” which suggests many are looking for accommodation to last for the duration of their degree course.

-Currently, 79% of the international student market living in private PBSA are happy with their accommodation.
-However, 89% said value for money was “extremely important” to them, but only 68% actually rated their PBSA as good or excellent.
-This suggests there is much room for improvement across the PBSA sector in retaining tenants.
-Giving precedence to this is the fact 72% of all first year students planned on moving into mainstream private rental accommodation in their second year according to the same report.
-In order to retain and attract new tenants, some PBSA providers offered students incentives and deals.
+Giving weight to this is the fact 72% of all first year students planned on moving into mainstream private rental accommodation in their second year according to the same report.
+In order to retain and attract new residents, some PBSA providers offered students incentives and deals.
 40% of first-year students were offered incentives, and 16% said they would not have chosen to stay without it.

 The Future of the International Student Market on PBSA